 So came the ending, in the bright, happy sunshine of a playground, and then in a classroom where Monsieur Lazhar gives his students the gift of one last lesson, a fable about how to remember lost loved ones.

-Monsieur Lazhar reminded me of another poignant film about childhood grief, Ponette, which I saw 15 years ago at the DFT and Michigan.
+Monsieur Lazhar reminded me of another poignant film about childhood grief, Ponette, which I saw almost exactly 15 years ago at the DFT and Michigan.
 Like that film, I left wondering about the future lives of the young characters, and thankful for the innocent wisdom with which they had blessed us.

 Copyright © 2012 by Robert Hollberg Smith, Jr.